Hancock, English give Americans a skeet sweep at Tokyo Games

 Hancock was not in the right frame of mind at the Rio Games and it cost him in a 15th-place finish.

+The 32-year-old from Fort Worth, Texas, needed a shoot-off to get into the finals in Tokyo after tying with six others, but he was on the mark once in, hitting his final 34 shots to beat Jesper Hansen of Denmark by four.

-He qualified third in Tokyo and was atop the leaderboard most of a steamy afternoon.
-Hancock moved ahead when Hansen missed two of three shots in one late stretch and Hancock pumped his fist after hitting the last target, raising his arms as the limited crowd started a chant of “USA!”
+Hancock pumped his fist after hitting the last target, raising his arms as the limited crowd started a chant of “U-S-A!”

+After the medal ceremony, English and Hancock were joined for a photo with fellow shooter Kim Rhode, the first U.S. individual Olympic athlete to medal in five consecutive Games and an alternate on this year's team.

+“All the skeet shooters are very close and we’re just ready to keep it rolling,” English said.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports